mehulagg/gitlab/doc/development/fe_guide/style/scss.md

 Before adding a new variable for a color or a size, guarantee:

-- There isn't as existing one.
+- There isn't an existing one.
 - There isn't a similar one we can use instead.

 ## Linting